 It’s no secret that Central America is a tapestry of different cultures and languages, but in the first few hours of being in El Salvador I noticed that there were different words being spoken.
-I am fluent in Spanish, but even I couldn’t tell what people were saying, so I decided to compile fourteen El Salvador slang words that you may find helpful when speaking to locals.
+I speak spanish (official language of El Salvador ) and am fluent in Spanish vocabulary, but even I couldn’t tell what people were saying, so I decided to compile fourteen El Salvadoran slang terms that you may find helpful when speaking to locals.

 1. Chivo– ok, fantastic, nice, amazing